 Connie Smith and Marty Stuart Offer Marriage Tips

-The Boot caught up with Marty and Connie in Nashville recently and asked the pair what words of inspiration they might offer newly-engaged couple Blake Shelton and Miranda Lambert to ensure a happy, successful union.
+The Boot caught up with Stuart and Smith in Nashville recently and asked the pair what words of inspiration they might offer newly engaged couple Blake Shelton and Miranda Lambert to ensure a happy, successful union.

-“Make the Lord the center … and commit,” says Connie.
+“Make the Lord the center … and commit,” says Smith.

-Connie says communication is the main ingredient that keeps a relationship on track.
-“Like Marty says, you have to work at it.”
+Smith says communication is the main ingredient that keeps a relationship on track.
+“Like Marty says,” she says, “you have to work at it.”

-“Turn the TV off,” Marty interjects.
-“Turn the gadgets off and the conversation comes back.”
+“Turn the TV off,” Stuart interjects.
+“Turn the gadgets off, and the conversation comes back.”

-And given that Blake and Miranda are both seeing their fame rise higher than ever these days, Marty has one very simple bit of advice: “Leave the star sh– at the gate!”
+And given that Blake and Miranda are both seeing their fame rise higher than ever these days, Stuart has one very simple bit of advice: “Leave the star s–t at the gate!”